 Student and Departmental Account Services produces statements itemizing the activity on student accounts.
 Fall semester statements are available in July and spring semester statements are available in November.
+Students can also view live account information online in the Student Account Center (lclark.afford.com).
 By each semester's due date, student accounts should be settled and the account balance brought to zero by making the appropriate payments and/or fully processing sufficient financial aid funds.